 Making it social

 Over the years, the company has developed a successful social media presence, starting with Facebook, then adding Instagram and Twitter as they saw how popular those platforms were becoming.
-Twitter has been particularly successful for them as Brittany has built up a following of more than 2,000 people since joining the platform
+Twitter has been particularly successful for them as Brittany has built up a following of more than 2,000 people since joining the platform in 2013.

 That said, the Bedollis don’t use social media to just gain followers and likes.
 Their main goal is to help educate people about field drainage, and drainage in general.
 They do this primarily by using pictures and videos describing the different projects they are working on.
 They also offer a behind-the-scenes look at the business, as they’ve discovered that’s what their customers and other followers like to see.